eschwartz/eschwartz.github.io/_drafts/wire-and-almondjs.md

 ### 2. How does `r.js` know to build dependencies defined my my Wire.js specs?

-So, awesome -- we have our modules working, we got rid of that pesky `wire!` plugin, it's time to run a build!
+So, awesome -- we have our modules working, we got rid of that pesky asynchronous `wire!` plugin, it's time to run a build!

 The r.js optimizer runs without a hitch.
 I turn gleefully to my browser, ready to reap the rewards of refactoring all of my modules.... and what's this?!